andrewbantly/npsexplorer-client/README.md

 * Populate information from a third-party API
 * Be able to CRUD to the database
 * Create a database that stores user information
-* Render images and experiences from the user database
+* Render single image either uploaded by user or default image from API

 ### Functionality Stretch